 Trust me, you really don’t need that pair of heels.
 You will end up going to pubs, bars, and clubs that don’t really give a damn about what is on your feet.
-All you really want in your pack is a pair of sneakers, some flat sandals, and a good pair of boots (which you will probably be wearing so less in your luggage again).
+All you really want in your pack is a pair of sneakers, some flat sandals, and a good pair of boots or hiking shoes (which you will probably be wearing so less in your luggage again).

 This is going to be a tough one for most girls.
 Sorry to break it to you, but you will eventually discover that we really can survive on very low maintenance, while still keeping up good hygiene of course!
 So, this is what I’ve been lugging around with me:

 - A good razor (refillable ones, not disposable ones)

 - Acne cream (because skin does suffer while traveling)

 - Condoms (face it, you will need them at some point during your trip)

 Everything is quite light and tiny and should fit in an average toiletry bag.
 Of course you will notice there is not one ounce of make-up in there.
 Seriously, you’re traveling, not applying to be in a beauty pageant.

 This really depends on you, and what you like to do while visiting a place.
 For example I liked to spend time drawing, so I carried tools for that.
 I also allowed myself one luxury item, so my miscellaneous items included: